 Ordinarily, students may not carry an overload course during a semester or session in which they are enrolled in a graduate course.
 Students may not take the graduate course(s) for a Pass/ Fail grade.
 Registration is on a space-available basis.
 All prescribed course sequences and all prerequisites must be followed.
-Full-time undergraduate traditional day students who register for both undergraduate and graduate courses as part of their five course load pay no additional tuition.
+Full-time undergraduate traditional day students who register for both undergraduate and graduate courses as part of their normal course load of 12 to 18 credits pay no additional tuition.

 Online and Hybrid Courses for Traditional Day Students

-ACCESS registrations in traditional day courses will be accommodated after pre-registration on a space available basis.
-ACCESS students who need to get into a traditional day course that is closed due to space limitations (e.g., science and computer labs, smart classrooms, and limits set by the University for core courses) must obtain a signature from the chair of the department offering the course.
+Adult Studies registrations in traditional day courses will be accommodated after pre-registration on a space available basis.
+Adult Studies students who need to get into a traditional day course that is closed due to space limitations (e.g., science and computer labs, smart classrooms, and limits set by the University for core courses) must obtain a signature from the chair of the department offering the course.